raspberrypilearning/sweet-shop-reaction-game/README.md

 2. Delete the Scratch Cat Sprite by **right clicking** on it with your mouse and selecting **delete**.

-3. Click on the **paint new sprite** icon above the sprites palette and draw face with a mouth that is closed using the paint editor.
+3. Click on the **paint new sprite** icon above the sprites palette and draw a face with a mouth that is closed using the paint editor.
 When you are happy with your sprite click **OK**.

 4. Next with your newly painted sprite selected, click on the **Costumes tab**.
 Rename the costume to **face1** by clicking on the sprite name followed by the edit button and typing the new name.